Gov. Reeves to give update on COVID-19 in Mississippi

 JACKSON, Miss.
-(WJTV) – Governor Tate Reeves will hold a news briefing on Wednesday, July 22, to give an update on the current situation of COVID-19 in Mississippi.
+(WJTV) – Governor Tate Reeves will hold a news conference on Thursday, July 23, to give an update on the current situation of COVID-19 in Mississippi.

 The governor will discuss the state’s ongoing strategy to limit transmission.
 He will be joined by members of the state’s COVID-19 response team.